ernestoresende/frontendmasters-notes/an-overview-of-the-three-pillars-of-javascript/README.md

 ## Booleans

-The concept of booleans are already known.
+The concept of booleans is already known.
 But there are also **truthy** and **falsy** values.

-It means: 'Which values, if we tried to convert them to a boolean, would become false, and which ones would become true?"
+It means: *"Which values, if we tried to convert them to a boolean, would become false, and which ones would become true?"*

 **Falsy**: "", 0 and -0, null, Nan, false, undefined.

 **Truthy**: Everything else bud, objects, arrays and functions included.

-The most common case of others things getting converted to a boolean are the test clauses from if statements.
+The most common case of other things getting converted to a boolean are the test clauses from if statements.

 ## Coercion Best Practices